It might seem puzzling at first, but it’s actually not that hard to connect and power a car amp in your home.

 What size power supply do I need?

-Powering a car amp in home requires a power supply with a decent amp rating.
+Powering a car amp in your home requires a power supply with a decent amp rating.
 Standard wall adapters won’t work as they’re very weak (0.5 to 1A, usually).
 You can find bigger power supplies like a 5 amp model for under $15 if you shop smart.
 Desktop computer ATX power supplies are cheap, easy to find, and range in power ratings up to 500W or even more.

 Option #1: Getting a “good enough” power supply for casual listening